-Both graduated in June 2013 and are freshmen at IU East this fall.
-Robinson is a graduate of Hagerstown High School and Ullery is a graduate of Northeastern High School.
+Both graduated in June 2014 and are freshmen at IU East this fall.
+Truette is a graduate of Centerville Senior High School and Lemar is a graduate of Richmond High School.

-Ullery is pursuing a Bachelor of Science in Business.
+Lemar is pursuing a Bachelor of Social Work.
 He is the son of Holly Lemar and Kevin Lemar.
 He is a resident of Richmond, Ind.

 The Lingle Scholar award was established by Paul and Pat Lingle in 2005 in order to keep the best and brightest youth in Wayne County.

 The scholarship is given to an incoming freshman student who has also been accepted to the IU East Honors Program, an academic program that provides an intellectually enriched curriculum for highly motivated students.
 Applicants must undergo an interview process with the Honors Program committee as well as with the Lingles.

 Recipients receive a $2,000 annual scholarship over four years.